What factors affect the performance of my mass market broadband internet access service?

 - Wired Services.
 Service performance may be affected by the wiring inside your premises, the distance between your premises and an AT&T central office, the capabilities of the device you are using to access the service, and the applications you use.
 For customers making use of in home Wi-Fi to connect to wired services, service performance may also be affected by a device's distance from the in home Wi-Fi antennae, the technology used by the Wi-Fi antennae to broadcast the in home Wi-Fi signal, the technology used to broadcast the Wi-Fi signal in the device being used, the number and activity level of devices connected via Wi-Fi at any given moment and features unique to the design and construction of your premises.
 In addition, to provide our U-verse TV customers with a consistently high-quality video service, the speed of AT&T broadband internet access service may be reduced when a customer is using his or her U-verse TV service in a manner that requires high bandwidth.
 Please click here for our AT&T Internet Terms of Service.

 - Mobile Services.
-Service performance may be affected by your proximity to a cell site, the capacity of the cell site, the number of other users connected to the same cell site and the services they are using, the surrounding terrain, use inside a building or a moving vehicle, radio frequency interference, the capabilities of your device, applicable network management practices as discussed above, and the applications you use.
+Service performance may be affected by your proximity to a cell site, the capacity of the cell site, the technology at the cell site, the number of other users connected to the same cell site and the services they are using, the surrounding terrain, use inside a building or a moving vehicle, radio frequency interference, your mobile data plan, the capabilities of your device, applicable network management practices as discussed on this page, and the applications you use.
 In addition, AT&T has designed its wireless services to provide our customers with a high-quality voice experience during simultaneous voice and data sessions, which may affect data performance, including but not limited to a temporary reduction in speed to minimize the likelihood of dropped calls.